 Check with your doctor before you start any fitness program.
 He may suggest:

 - Types of exercise that are best for you and those you should avoid.
 The right moves depend on your symptoms, fitness level, and overall health.

 - How long and intense your workouts should be

 - Any physical limitations for your routines

-- Other professionals, such as a physical therapist, who can help you build a personal exercise program that meets your needs
+- Other professionals, like a physical therapist, who can help you build a personal exercise program that meets your needs

-Some people with MS are sensitive to heat, which means they notice that their symptoms either show up or get worse when their body temperature rises.
+If you’re sensitive to heat, your symptoms may show up or get worse when your body temperature rises.
 This will happen when you exercise.
-Here are some tips to avoid overheating.
+To avoid overheating:

-- Don't exercise during the hot part of the day (10 a.m. to 2 p.m.).
+- Don't exercise during the hottest part of the day (10 a.m. to 2 p.m.).
 Try to work out in the morning or evening if you're exercising outside.